bilha-analytics/text-simplification-metrics-eval/README.md

 - **[Text simplification and LLMs - Instruction-tuned Mistral offers better performance and is comparable to human experts](https://arxiv.org/abs/2511.05080)**

-*Title:* On Text Simplification Metrics and General-Purpose LLMs for Accessible Health Information, and A Potential Architectural
+*Title:* A Correlation-Driven Analysis Reveals a Potential Advantage of Instruction-Tuned LLM for Text Simplification

 ```bibtex
 @article{githinji2025textsimplificationmetricsgeneralpurpose,